jetnew/al-folio/_posts/2022-12-1-explain-pca.md

 Hi!
 If you are reading this, you are either:

-- not a scientist but want to understand why PCA should be used
+- not a data scientist but want to understand why PCA should be used
 - a data scientist but want to explain to a colleague why PCA should be used

 I recently realised that explaining Principal Component Analysis (PCA) to non-scientists is a universally common experience that all data scientists eventually do.